May 17th, 2012.

 I begged.
 I pleaded.
 I ran to the church altar for prayer.
 I even called upon my friends, including the ones from Kindergarten, to storm the gates of Heaven.
 But despite the tears and even our bargaining, my baby was not saved.

-Within two short weeks after hearing the nurses congratulate me, I had to force myself to say goodbye, instead of nine months later say hello, as I flushed him, whom I often wonder might have had my husband’s dark hair, or maybe her, who could have had my blue eyes, down the toilet.
+Within two short weeks after hearing the nurses congratulate me, I had to force myself to say goodbye, instead of nine months later say hello, as I flushed my child, whom I often wonder might have had my husband’s dark hair or my blue eyes, down the toilet.

 And that’s a day…an image…I would also like to erase.
 But again, it’s permanent.
 Like a tattoo.